Self Employed Women's Association

 SEWA was founded in 1972 by labor lawyer and organiser Ela Bhatt.
 It emerged from the Women's Wing of the Textile Labour Association (TLA), a labour union founded by Gandhi in 1918.
 The organisation grew very quickly, with 30,000 members in 1996, to 318,527 in 2000, to 1,919,676 in 2013., and nearly 2 million in 2023.
-Even before the financial crisis of 2008, over 90% of India's working population was in the informal sector (Shakuntala 2015), and 94% of working women in 2009 worked in the informal sector (Bhatt 2009).
+Even before the 2008 financial crisis, over 90% of India's working population was in the informal sector (Shakuntala 2015), and 94% of working women in 2009 worked in the informal sector (Bhatt 2009).
 India's history and patriarchal systems also contributes to this disparity because traditional gender roles exclude women from regular, secure forms of labour.

 History

 TLA and Gandhian roots

 SEWA originated in 1972 as the Association's Women's Wing of Textile Labour Association (TLA), which was established by Gandhi in 1918.
 SEWA is located in Ahmedabad, India, the city where Gandhi's ashram still exists and once served to facilitate much of the Mahatma's work.
 Gandhi's ethos of collective mobilization led to the founding of TLA, which is a labour union generally concerned with textile labourers in the formal sector.
 Around the era of SEWA's establishment, Ahmedabad youths were enthusiastic to interact with the poor because of Gandhi's legacy in the city.
 While not explicitly stated, low-income labourers in the formal sector are more likely to be men because of cultural practice putting men in positions of security and higher status.
 There were no unions protecting individuals who worked outside the formal sector, which tended to be women.
 As a young lawyer for TLA in the 1970s, Bhatt saw these women outside textile factories and created a department within the Women's Wing of TLA specifically devoted to women in the informal economy.

 Gender discrimination was apparent in TLA, whose leading figures were all male during the time of SEWA's involvement in the organization.

 Despite the rift between TLA and SEWA, there are clear influences of the Mahatma in SEWA's principles of truth, non-violence, and integration of all people that shape the organization to be so successful.
 Driving SEWA's every decision are satya (truth), ahimsa (non-violence), sarvadharma (integrating all faiths, all people) and khadi (propagation of local employment and self reliance), which all helped Gandhi organize poor people in the Indian independence movement.